 Let’s take an overlook of what options are available after engineering…

 Product Based Companies: Google, Amazon, Facebook, Microsoft are some product-based companies and they mainly take students from the computer science stream.
-These companies mainly focus on core computer science subjects (ex. data structure and algorithms) so if you are good at problem-solving and coding then go for the product based companies.
-These companies package lie between somewhere around 10 LPA to 25 LPA.
-Join these companies if you are interested in taking challenges, building the things, innovating something and interested in getting the practical exposure for the theoretical concepts you have learned in your college.
+These companies mainly focus on core computer science subjects (ex. data structure and algorithms) so if you are good at problem-solving and coding then go for the product-based companies.
+These companies’ packages lie between somewhere around 10 LPA to 25 LPA.
+Join these companies if you are interested in taking challenges, building things, innovating something, and interested in getting practical exposure to the theoretical concepts you have learned in your college.

-Service-Based Company: In a service-based company, you will have to work for the clients and most of the work will be involved for maintenance and support.
-These companies don’t care much about the core computer science subjects and that is the reason they also take students from other branches like Civil, ME or EC.
+Service-Based Company: In a service-based company, you will have to work for the clients and most of the work will be involved in maintenance and support.
+These companies don’t care much about the core computer science subjects and that is the reason they also take students from other branches like Civil, ME, or EC.
 TCS, Cognizant, Infosys these all are the example of some service-based organizations.
-These organizations pay in between 3 LPA to 5.5 LPA.
+These organizations pay between 3 LPA to 5.5 LPA.

 MTech (Masters of Technology):

 This degree will help you to enhance your technical skills which you have learned in your engineering degree.
 If your future goal is to pursue research and/or get hired for a technical position in a well-reputed company then this option is good for you.
 A lot of people enter in teaching profession after doing MTech.
 Let’s see in detail about this course…